Is Urban Health Guardian Safe?

 How to Verify Urban Health Guardian's Safety Yourself

-While Nerq provides automated trust analysis, we recommend these additional steps before adopting any AI tool:
+While Nerq provides automated trust analysis, we recommend these additional steps before adopting any software tool:

 - Check the source code — Review the repository's security policy, open issues, and recent commits for signs of active maintenance.